-Taylor Bodleian Slavonic & Modern Greek Library
+The Taylor's Slavonic & Modern Greek Collections

 Holdings are represented in SOLO (opens in new window), the Bodleian Libraries' online catalogue.

-There is a small open shelf reference collection on the history of the region.
 The majority of the library's non-literary holdings are housed offsite at the Bodleian Libraries' Book Storage Facility.

 Special collections include the library of the philologist and literary historian W.R.
 Morfill (1834-1909), the University's first Professor of Russian.
 The library of the first Professor of Byzantine and Modern Greek, R.M.
 Dawkins (1871-1955), which includes many pre-1800 and early 20th-century items, is of considerable research significance.